silviapolizzi/silviapolizzi/README.md

 ## Hi there 👋

-- I am currently enrolled in the Artificial Intelligence and Data Analytics orientation of the Computer Engineering Master Degree at Politecnico di Torino.
+- I'm Silvia and I am currently enrolled in the Artificial Intelligence and Data Analytics orientation of the Computer Engineering Master Degree at Politecnico di Torino.

 <!-- <p align="center">